France national football team: UEFA European Championship

 France is one of the most successful nations at the UEFA European Championship having won two titles in 1984 and 2000.
-The team is just below Spain and Germany who have won three titles each.
-France hosted the inaugural competition in 1960 and have appeared in nine UEFA European Championship tournaments, tied for fourth-best.
+The team is just below Spain with four titles and Germany with three.
+France hosted the inaugural competition in 1960 and have appeared in eleven UEFA European Championship tournaments, tied for fourth-best.
 The team won their first title on home soil in 1984 and were led by Ballon d'Or winner Michel Platini.
 In 2000, the team, led by FIFA World Player of the Year Zinedine Zidane, won its second title in Belgium and the Netherlands.
 The team's worst result in the competition was a first-round elimination in 1992 and 2008.